luludak/AlphaLLVM/README.md

-# AlphaLLVM — An AlphaPL compiler with LLVM Backend

-A complete compiler for the **AlphaPL** scripting language, implemented in modern C++17 with an LLVM backend.
+# AlphaLLVM — A scripting language compiler, implemented in modern C++17 with an LLVM backend.
 Supports both JIT execution via OrcJIT and ahead-of-time compilation to native object files.

 ---